joshhubert-dsp/reserve-it/README.md

     reservation webpage.
 -   Each reservation webpage displays a form input, and optionally an embedded calendar view and an arbitrary descriptive image you provide.
--   Yaml files are stored in the directory passed to `resource_config_path`.
-When more than one yaml file is present, a home page is automatically generated for navigating between reservation webpages, and the filenames are used for the endpoint paths.
 -   For resources that can be shared between multiple users at once (like say, a sauna), users can select that they are willing to share with others.
-If they are, subsequent users who are willing to share can reserve overlapping times, while users who are not willing to share are barred from these times like normal.
+If they are, subsequent users who are willing to share can reserve overlapping times, while users who are not willing to share are barred from these times.
--   You may define custom form input fields and validation logic either globally or per reservation page via the yaml file.
+-   You may define custom form input fields and validation logic either globally or per reservation page via the yaml files.
 This data will be available for validation only, but not stored to the database.
--   Webpage light/dark mode toggle that respects user system settings by default.

 ## TODO